Tagirijus/plainvoice/README.md

-This programm is for creating invoices and quotes with a plaintext mindset.
+Creating invoices and quotes with a plaintext mindset.

 # Motivation